whataboutkris/AI-Chess-Recommender/README.md

 If you get a "stockfish not found" error when running the application:

-1. Ensure stockfish is installed: `which stockfish` (Linux)
+1. Ensure stockfish is actually installed!
 2. If installed in a non-standard location, update the path in your code
-3. Specify the full path to the stockfish binary when initializing the engine
+3. Specify the full path to the stockfish binary when initializing the engine (found at the top of /tests/test_scenarios and in line 86 in /cli/recommender.py )

 Additionally: If you installed Stockfish on a CLI, you need to restart the CLI for changes to take effect.